This article was updated on August 4, 2025 with updated information

 Telegram Monitoring Best Practices

 With the sheer volume of Telegram channels, manual monitoring is impossible for full coverage of all relevant channels.
-We recommend that companies find a vendor they are comfortable with that takes a unified approach to monitoring both illicit Telegram and traditional Tor marketplaces.
-Threat actors operate across thousands of channels and often create new channels, change their names, and merge channels, making manual approaches to monitoring prone to high miss-rates.
+Threat actors operate across thousands of channels and often create new channels, change their names, and merge channels, making automated approaches to monitoring much more effective.